 Most solo practitioners would not pay to have it filed.
 If you want to discuss in more detail, just reach out to us.

 Can I roll over funds into a 401K plan?

 Yes, you can.
-If a plan is terminated, you may roll the funds out into a 401k plan or other qualified plan.
+If a plan is terminated, you may roll the funds into a 401k plan or other qualified plan.
 Most people roll the amounts over into an IRA for simplicity.
-If the funds are rolled into a 401k plan, there they may be an ongoing form 5500 filing requirement.
+If the funds are rolled into a 401k plan, there may be an ongoing form 5500 filing requirement.